albertopadovan/albertopadovan.github.io/projects.md

 -------------------
-**Projection-Based Reduced-Order Models for Highly Non-Normal Fluid Flows**
+<h3 id="non-normal-roms">Projection-Based Reduced-Order Models for Highly Non-Normal Fluid Flows</h3>

 <p align="justify">
 Simulating the flow of a fluid using classical computational fluid dynamics techniques is often an expensive task.
 The field of model reduction concerns itself with the development of mathematically-sound methods to identify reduced-order (or surrogate) models that can be used to accurately predict the behavior of the fluid at a fraction of the computational cost of classical methods.